 There is a team of ICU physicians caring for your family member.
 There is a doctor covering the unit 24 hours a day, seven days a week.

 Social workers have helped families with issues including how to cope with the challenges of a loved one being ill and hospitalized, how to find resources such as local lodging or get extra help at home, and concerns related to alcohol or substance abuse.
 Ask your nurse to call your social worker.

 A family meeting is a time for you to meet with the care team and review what's going on.
 It is protected time for communication about where we've been, where we're going, and what to expect.

 Join us on Rounds

-Every morning the ICU team (doctor, nurse, pharmacist, respiratory therapist, and sometimes other members of the team) review and discuss all aspects of your loved one's care and together decide on a plan for the day.
-In the past 2 years we have started to include families who are interested in joining as part of rounds.
-If you think you might be interested in attending, click on the brochure below and read more about what rounds are and if participating is right for you.
+Every morning, the ICU team (doctor, nurse, pharmacist, respiratory therapist, and sometimes others) review and discuss all aspects of your loved one's care and together decide on a plan for the day.
+In the past several years we have started to include families who are interested in joining as part of rounds.

 (Note: The timing of rounds may vary in each ICU.
-Ask your nurse exactly what time rounds happen in your ICU.)
+Ask your nurse exactly when rounds happen in your ICU.)

-Each ICU room has a templated whiteboard on the wall.
-This whiteboard has a space for care team members' names, the plan for the day, and family members' contact information.
+Each ICU room has a whiteboard on the wall, with space for care team members' names, the plan for the day, and family members' contact information.
 There is also a designated area for patients and families to write their comments and questions for the team.
-Here is an image of the whiteboard that will be in all ICU rooms very soon.